Czaki/PartSeg_bioimageio/tutorials/train_model.md

 * *Test* - the *Test* set,
 * *Problematic* - data with a high number of artifacts.

 Each folder contains PartSeg projects with images and segmentations.
-The raw data on which this dataset is built is also available on [zenodo](https://zenodo.org/record/7335168).
+The raw data on which this dataset is built on is also available on [zenodo](https://zenodo.org/record/7335168).